chevere/xr-docs/configuration/README.md

 ];
 ```

+> We recommend adding `xr.php` to your `.gitignore`.

 ## Code-based

-💡 If you want to handle XR settings somewhere within your existing application logic (not depend on the `xr.php` file) you can do:
+💡 If you want to handle XR settings somewhere within your existing application logic and not depend on the `xr.php` file:

 ```php
 use Chevere\Xr\XrInstance;